witnet/documentation/docs/developer/wallet-api.md

 ### lock_wallet

-The JsonRPC method `lock_wallet` is used to *lock* the wallet with the specified id and close the active session.
+The JsonRPC method `lock_wallet` is used to *lock* the wallet with the specified ID and close the active session.
 The decryption key for that wallet (hold in memory) is forgotten and the wallet server will be unable to update that wallet information until it is unlocked again.

 Request with parameters:

-- `session_id`: *String*, session ID assigned to you when you unlocked the wallet.
+- `session_id`: *String*, session ID assigned when unlocking the wallet.
 See [unlock_wallet](#unlock_wallet).
 - `wallet_id`: *String*, ID associated to the wallet.
 See [get_wallet_infos](#get-wallet-infos).

 ```json